 Facial hair appears to be taking a more prominent role in professional sports lately.
 Here’s Rich Walsh’s top five beards at Pirates Spring Training.

-Pirates second baseman Neil Walker sat down with “The Fan Morning Show” at Spring Training on Wednesday to talk about his offseason and the upcoming 2014 season.
+Pirates second baseman Neil Walker sat down with “The Fan Morning Show” at Spring Training in Bradenton this week to talk about getting ready for the 2015 season.

 KDKA’s Rich Walsh catches up Pirates second baseman Neil Walker.

 Having hit just .231 with 18 home runs and 56 RBI in a season he had to switch positions because he struggled making throws from third to first, Pirates first baseman Pedro Alvarez filed for a 2015 salary of $5.75 million while the team filed for $5.25 million.

 “If I had it my way, I’d be in Pittsburgh for my career.
 That’s kind of all I can really say about the situation,” Neil Walker said.

 Pirates pitchers and catchers report Wednesday, and so begins the long trudge through Spring Training, on through summer and, hopefully, a third consecutive trip to the Major League Baseball postseason in October.

 If there is one thing that has stood above all as the Pittsburgh Pirates have turned into winners, it is this: Neal Huntington has a plan.

 Neil Walker will make $2.25 million more than he did last season.